Delicious Autumn Recipes Inspired by Steilacoom’s Apple Squeeze

 - Add the turkey bacon and olive oil to a large Dutch oven; heat over medium heat and cook, stirring occasionally, until bacon is crisp.
 Remove from pan and set aside.

-- Add garlic cloves to pan and sauté until it begins to turn golden, remove from pan and set aside.
+- Add garlic cloves to the pan and sauté until it begins to turn golden, remove from pan and set aside.

-- Add carrots and onion to pan.
+- Add carrots and onion to the pan.
 Cook, stirring occasionally, until they begin to brown, about 5 minutes.

 - Add the chicken stock; bring to a boil, then reduce heat to a simmer and add the bacon and turkey.

-- Cover the pan and place in oven.
+- Cover the pan and place it in the oven.
 Cook for 45 minutes, then flip the turkey.
 Continue to roast (without the cover) until tender, about 45 minutes.
 The turkey should have an internal temperature of 170 to 175 degrees F. Remove from pan, cover with foil, and allow to rest for 10 minutes.

 - Serve the turkey with the vegetables and braising liquid.